Alex Král

-Alex Král (born 19 May 1998) is a professional footballer who plays as a defensive midfielder for German club Union Berlin.
-Born in Slovakia, he represents the Czech Republic national team at international level.
+Alex Král (born 19 May 1998) is a professional footballer who plays as a defensive midfielder for Danish Superliga club Copenhagen.
+Born in Slovakia, he plays for the Czech Republic national team.

 Early life

 Born in Slovakia, Král's family moved to Štýřice, Brno in the Czech Republic, when he was a child.
 He began playing football at SK Moravská Slavia Brno aged six, before joining Zbrojovka Brno aged nine.
 At 14, he was scouted and recruited by Slavia Prague moving to Prague to continue his development.

 Club career

 Slavia Prague

 In January 2019, he signed a four-year contract with Slavia Prague.

 Spartak Moscow

 On 1 September 2019, he signed a five-year contract with the Russian Premier League club Spartak Moscow.
 He has since played for the club for several seasons, which included participation in the UEFA Champions League.

 Loan to West Ham United

 On 31 August 2021, Král joined English side West Ham United on a season-long loan with an option to make the deal permanent.

 He made his debut on 22 September in a 1–0 win against Manchester United in the EFL Cup at Old Trafford.
 His league debut followed when he came on as a substitute in a 4–1 win at Watford on 28 December 2021.
 Král made one appearance in the Premier League, three times in the Europa League and once in the FA Cup and the EFL Cup before his loan ended.